 There are two covers included with the product.
 The inner layer is a waterproof liner that protects the foam from any accidents.
 The outer cover is made from soft denim and can be easily removed for washing.
 The 2-cover design one of the best features of the bed, in my opinion, as a single accident could ruin the expensive memory foam without the inner liner.

 One thing to note is that this product only comes with a 2 year limited warranty for the memory foam.
 While the foam is decent quality and won't sag quickly, don't expect it to last 10 years like the Big Barker.
 The flip-side is that it's also considerably cheaper.

-Quick Summary: This is an excellent bed for dogs with joint problems, as the memory foam provides great support.
+Quick Summary: This is a high-quality bed for dogs with joint problems, as the memory foam base provides great support.
 The two-cover design also protects the bed and makes it easy to keep clean.
 While the foam is thinner than the Big Barker, the high density means your dog still gets plenty of support.

 I've already included the excellent DogBed4Less Memory Foam on this list, but a cheaper alternative from the same company is the Premium Pillow.
 With sizes up to 55"x47" and an overstuffed design, this is a bed that's great for large dogs that like to lounge - although if your dog has joint problems the Memory Foam bed is the better option.